9 Investing And Money Management Tips For Young Adults

 But, we all need a place to live.
 And, a good real estate agent can make investing in your primary residence easy.

 That said, buying a modest home or condo in an affordable area can be a good long term investment.
-Your down payment becomes equity in your real estate.
+It can be one of the best physical assets to buy with your money.
+Make a down payment and it becomes equity in your real estate.

-Rather than paying rent, your mortgage payments increase your equity ownership in your home over time.
-And hopefully, the value of your home appreciates over the long run too.
+Rather than paying rent, your mortgage payments increase your equity ownership in your home, a valuable asset, over time.
+And hopefully, the price of your home appreciates over the long run too.

 Be careful here.
 Owning your residence can be expensive.
 Repairs, renovations, association fees all add up.
 And if you have to sell, real estate commissions will take a chunk out of your equity.